kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 Installation steps for Openshift4 including video tutorial can be found [here](https://blog.openshift.com/installing-openshift-4-from-start-to-finish/)

-Upon successful installation of OpenShift, we will have a cluster consistening of 3 mastersand 3 workers which can be used for HCO integration
+Upon successful installation of OpenShift, we will have a cluster consistening of 3 masters and 3 workers which can be used for HCO integration

 ```
 $oc version